foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 * **Offline Update for Unregistered Devices**

-  When dealing with devices not registered in FoundriesFactory® or :ref:`a custom registration server <ref-fully-detached>`, several considerations arise:
+  When dealing with devices not registered with the FoundriesFactory™ service or :ref:`a custom registration server <ref-fully-detached>`, several considerations arise:

   * Production Status: The distinction between production and non-production status of the device remains undetermined.